Infants’ Friend History

 Also in 1985, Geoff Price – a loyal and trusted pharmacy assistant with Minnis Pharmacy for many years was given the formula for the popular baby colic relief medicine – under agreement with the Minnis Family Trust.
 Geoff then had the product manufactured under approved laboratory conditions and continued to distribute Infants’ Friend Oral Liquid throughout Queensland – still heavily in demand.

 During the late 80’s, the Therapeutic Goods Administration (TGA) was in the process of establishment, and all medicines etc. were required to be registered under this government authority.
-Once TGA registered – this then allowed Geoff to distribute Infants’ Friend throughout all of Australia.
+Once TGA registered in the ARTG (AUSTR26678)– this then allowed Geoff to distribute Infants’ Friend throughout all of Australia.
 Because of the transient population, especially Air Force personnel from Amberley airbase in Ipswich, Infants’ Friend became in great demand on the interstate chemist’s shelves, and a household name in all states of Australia.

 Infants’ Friend has gone from strength to strength – but the product remains the same.
 In 2003, another chapter in the long history of Infants’ Friend saw Geoff Price selling his beloved lifetime pursuit of Infants’ Friend, to a friend of his – Neil McPhillips, who partnered with local accountant, Gregory Walsh – to ensure the Infants’ Friend tradition continued to remain in Ipswich – servicing Australia.
 At the time, Neil was responsible for economic development of the city and was adamant that an important part of Ipswich’s history remains and live on.